mohangk/goodroot.ca/content/post/2018-02-23-an-opinion-on-opions.md

 Do not let others bully you into insecurity by telling you that you’re opinionated or stubborn.
 Do not pay heed to those acting self-righteous because they’re too cowardly to hold opinions.
 Do not let others abuse your aversion to friction to manipulate how you think or feel.

 Your opinion will do nothing but reflect positively upon you if you trust your heart, think lucidly, and put forward well-distilled, logical, and rational arguments.
 Be strong.
 Create a vision.
 Lead others.
 Have strong opinions.
+Otherwise, you're just a type of fleshy, compliant automaton.